 What Is a Marginal Tax Rate?

 The marginal tax rate is the amount of tax that applies to each additional dollar of income earned.
-The higher your income, the higher your marginal tax rate ends up being.
+The higher your income, generally the higher your marginal tax rate will be.

 The U.S. uses a progressive tax system in which your tax rate increases as your taxable income increases.
 Taxable income is the amount of income subject to tax, after deductions and exemptions are factored in.
 Your marginal tax rate corresponds to your tax bracket, which is determined by your income and your filing status.

-As of 2023, there were seven tax brackets, ranging from 10% at the lowest end to 37% at the highest.
+As of 2025, there are seven tax brackets, ranging from 10% at the lowest end to 37% at the highest.
 Marginal tax rates increase once you cross certain income thresholds.
-A difference of just one dollar can determine whether you land in a higher or lower tax bracket.
+A difference of just one dollar can put you in a higher marginal tax bracket.
+However, only that last dollar will be taxed at that higher rate.

 Get up to $300 when you bank with SoFi.